The holiday season is that time of the year when life slows down, families and friends gather, and there’s cheer all around.

 Who knows, you might make new friends, and at the very least you get to spend time with others and have a wonderful time!

 7. Do something new.

 Guess what else you can do this end of the year?
 Start a new habit!
 While we tend to wait until January to set goals and change our lives, we can jump in early!

-Here are great two ideas to get you going.
+Here is one idea to get you going.

-Idea # 2.
-Learn how God wired you to enjoy sexual intimacy with your husband
+Learn how God wired you to enjoy sexual intimacy with your husband!

 Do you want to start loving –and anticipating– sex again?

 If your sex life was a little blah this year, or if you simply want to understand the psychology and theology of sex in marriage, you must check out Sheila Gregoire’s Boost Your Libido eCourse.